 In the width field, type 1000 and leave the units set to pixels.
 Because we have the width and height set to change proportionally, you'll notice the height of the image is updated automatically.
 Click OK to finish the resize.

 Under the image resize menu, make sure "Resample" is checked, then select "Preserve Details".

-Another common Photoshop task is straightening and cropping images.
-Photoshop CC includes a highly advanced cropping tool that allows you to non-destructively straighten or crop your images.
+Another common Photoshop task is straightening.
+Photoshop CC includes a highly advanced cropping tool that allows you to non-destructively straighten your images.

 Right now, you'll notice our image is slightly tilted.
 To fix it, we'll use the straightening feature within the crop tool.

 In the tools panel, find and select the crop tool.

 In the options bar, make sure that "Delete Cropped Pixels" is unchecked.
 This will hide cropped-out areas of our photo, instead of entirely deleting them.
 This way we can always revert our changes if we want to.